 George Osborne has given the clearest indication yet that an English government might not support an independent Scotland in keeping the pound.

-Mr Osborne suggested that the Scottish Government's position – that an independent Scotland would seek to enter a formal monetary union within a sterling zone – might not be practical.
+Mr Osborne suggested that the Scottish government's position – that an independent Scotland would seek to enter a formal monetary union within a sterling zone – might not be practical.
 "It's difficult to argue for establishing a monetary union while pursuing fiscal and political separation," he said.
-"In a world in which a separate, independent Scotland wished to pursue divergent economic policies, what mechanism could there be for the Bank of England to set monetary policy, as it does now, to suit conditions in both Scotland and the rest of the UK?
+"What mechanism could there be for the Bank of England to set monetary policy, as it does now, to suit conditions in both Scotland and the rest of the UK?"